underscoreio/essential-slick/src/pages/basics.md

 All of the examples in this book use the [H2][link-h2-home] database.
 H2 is written in Java and runs in-process along-side our application code.
 We've picked H2 because it allows us to forego any system administration and skip to writing Scala code.

 You might prefer to use *MySQL*, *PostgreSQL*, or some other database---and you can.
-In [Appendix A](#altdbs) we point you at the changes you'll need to make to work with other databases.
+In [Chapter 7](#altdbs) we point you at the changes you'll need to make to work with other databases.
 However, we recommend sticking with H2 for at least this first chapter so you can build confidence using Slick without running into database-specific complications.
 </div>

 ### Library Dependencies